We live in a world of data! From simple to complicated and scattered to neatly arranged based on several factors – we are entirely encapsulated in it.

 - Bullet Chart

-For understanding these and many more, you can go through our blog https://mindthegraph.com/blog/ultimate-guide-on-graphs-for-a-research-paper/.
+For understanding these and much more, you can go through other articles in our blog like: Ultimate Guide on Creating Comprehensive Graphs for Your Research Paper.

 Focus on Readability